Vyral/john-graham/_posts/2020-05-08-q-what-are-your-options-in-this-market.md

 ---

 {% include youtube.html %}

-You have two great options in our current real estate market.

 Many things are up in the air right now; what are the best options in our current real estate market?&nbsp;